 Professional photography from the brand campaign creates a strong visual impact for visitors.
 And employing microcontent, such as one of the campaign’s messages, “Experience.
 Success,” gives visitors a quick brand impression that reflects and reinforces the larger campaign strategy.

-Cameron Watson, director of digital communications, Johnson & Wales University
+Former director of digital communications, Johnson & Wales University

 "We were very true to their brand campaign in the design, which was tied to market research," said Ben Bilow, senior creative director, mStoner, Inc. "We anchored it to something that had been tested, since the compressed schedule didn't allow time for our typical visual design testing."